Ring Road (Regina, Saskatchewan)

 Ring Road is a 4 lane controlled access highway in Regina, Saskatchewan, Canada.
 Ring Road is a partial ring road or beltway that forms a partial circle around Regina, bypasses the city on the north, east, and south sides, with Lewvan Drive and Pasqua Street N functioning as the de facto western leg.
-East of Pasqua Street, Ring Road continues west as 9th Avenue N, an arterial road.
+West of Pasqua Street, Ring Road continues west as 9th Avenue N, an arterial road.
 Ring Road has a speed limit of 100 km/h and consists of 13 interchanges.

 Route description

 Ring Road forms a partial circle around Regina, connecting the city's eastern, southern, and northern suburbs and commercial districts with Regina's industrial centre.
 In addition to being used as a commuting highway, Ring Road sufficiently connects Highway 6 and Highway 11 to the Trans-Canada Highway (Highway 1) There is no western leg of Ring Road, nor is one planned; however, the north-south limited-access road of Lewvan Drive and Pasqua Street N functions as the de facto western leg.
 The western leg of the Regina Bypass, which opened in October 2019, provides a western freeway link between Highway 1 and Highway 11.
 With the west suburban developments flourishing in Regina, the Pasqua Street and Ring Road intersection becomes congested at peak hours.
 Thus the city plans to construct a new interchange at this point in the near future.